 - You may need to avoid some food or drinks, especially ones that have caffeine in them, for a day before your test.
 You shouldn't eat or drink anything but water for up to 6 hours before the test begins.

 You'll be asked to exercise, so wear comfortable clothes and shoes.
 Your doctor may or may not ask you to wear a hospital gown for the test.

 Don't wear any jewelry or other metal during the test.

 What Are the Risks?

 There's not a lot of danger in a cardiac perfusion test, but you might feel some discomfort:

 - You could have chest pains, or your heart's rhythm might be thrown off.
 Tell your doctor if that happens.

-- You won't get much radiation from the tracer, and no one has ever reported effects from radiation in a test like this.
+- You won't get much radiation from the tracer.
 But some people may have allergic reactions to the tracers or other drugs used.

 - The area where the tracer is put into your body might be sore afterward, just like where you get any other shot.